 Kids will LOVE the monster illustrations, which are both fun and do a great job at reinforcing the math concepts being taught.

 So there you go!
-9 of the best math picture books for story time.
-Who knew math could be so much fun?!
+Our pick of the best math picture books for story time.
+Who knew math could be so much fun?

 More from Math, Kids and Chaos: